 Not about George Lucas and the Star Wars people, but about John Hughes.
 STAY WITH ME.

 My original mindset was simply this: the movie Blues Brothers was once a screenplay.
 Someone gave up money to make Romy and Michelle’s High School Reunion into a movie.
 One word: Sharknado.

-There are a lot of movies out there that made me very confident of my screenplay writing.
+There are a lot of movies out there that made me very confident in my screenplay writing.
 HELLO STEPBROTHERS.

 In the article, Brian (because we be BUDS now) said that if you want to get attention for your screenplay, you should do things like making a movie on the cheap of a scene from said screenplay to get people interested.

 Or share it on your blog/website.
 Although I don’t know how I would do that, YES, I KNOW I AM DOING IT THE WRONG WAY.

 So now, I am plotting ways to make my movie to plaster all over the interwebs.

 I am starting to get a cast in place, sort of, and I have a camera person and even a location.
 Possibly.

 In the midst of all of this, I found a felt board at Hobby Lobby.

 A felt board with letters to write anything you want all willy nilly!